vgteam/sv-genotyping-paper/human/sveval/README.md

-The evaluation pipeline uses `toil-vg vcfeval` and, internally, the [sveval R package](https://github.com/jmonlong/sveval).
+The evaluation pipeline uses the [sveval R package](https://github.com/jmonlong/sveval) (and bcftools for variant normalization).
 [Snakemake](https://snakemake.readthedocs.io/en/stable/) was used to automate evaluation across the different samples, methods, and parameters (SV presence vs genotype, whole-genome vs non-repeat regions).
 For more details see the [Snakefile](Snakefile).

 To run the evaluation

 ```
-# activate toil-vg environment
-source toilvenv/bin/activate
+## folders containing input and output files
+mkdir -p vcf rdata tsv bed

 ## evaluate each dataset
 snakemake -p hgsvc
 snakemake -p giab5
 snakemake -p svpop
 snakemake -p chmpd
+snakemake -p svpopregions
-## or all
+## or all at once
 snakemake -p all

+## same but with more stringent matching criterion
+snakemake -p stringent

-## merge the TSV results
+## merge all the TSV files into two TSV files: human-merged-prcurve.tsv and human-merged-persize.tsv
 Rscript mergeTSVs.R

 ## compute size distribution of SVs in the input catalogs
 Rscript refsize.R tsv/human-ref-size.tsv HGSVC.haps.vcf.gz sv-pop-explicit.vcf.gz pseudo_diploid-explicit.vcf.gz giab-0.5.vcf.gz
 ```

+After running the evaluation, we also annotated the deleted/inserted sequence of the SVs to explore the performance across repeat classes.
+The results of the evaluation (in the `rdata` folder after running the analysis) were combined with annotated VCFs.
+The RepeatMasker annotation code is available in the [`repeatmasked`](repeatmasked) folder.

 ## Data